-The Student Code of Conduct
+Student Code of Conduct

-The Student Affairs Office is responsible for administering the Code of Conduct, which articulates the behavioral standards and the equitable procedures employed by the College to respond to allegations of student or organizational misconduct.
+The Student Affairs Office is responsible for administering the Code of Conduct, which articulates the behavioral standards and the equitable procedures employed by the CSI to respond to allegations of student or organizational misconduct.

-The Code of Conduct is administered at all College of Southern Idaho campuses, may also address off-campus student or organizational misconduct when a student's or organization's behavior affects a substantial College interest.
+The Code of Conduct is administered at all College of Southern Idaho campuses, may also address off-campus student or organizational misconduct when a student's or organization's behavior affects a substantial CSI interest.

-Students or organizations who are found responsible for violations may be subject to sanctions ranging from conversation, probation, suspension or expulsion from the College.
-Students or organizations residing in College housing may also lose the privilege of living on campus.
+Students or organizations who are found responsible for violations may be subject to sanctions ranging from conversation, probation, suspension or expulsion from CSI.
+Students or organizations residing in CSI housing may also lose the privilege of living on campus.